H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 - **Concrete level (topic graph and retrieval patterns)**
   - The autonomous learner’s topic graph is updated each cycle based on the topics it studies and the structure of RAG/web results.
-  - As the neighbor-biased selection behavior is implemented, topics that are frequently co-retrieved—often with shared spatial context from `geodb_*` collections—will be visited and reinforced more often, shaping the long-term learning trajectory.
+  - As the neighbor‑biased selection behavior is implemented, topics that are frequently co‑retrieved—often with shared spatial context from `geodb_*` collections—will be visited and reinforced more often, shaping the long‑term learning trajectory.

 Over time, this will allow Ms. Jarvis to build “strands” of knowledge that are both semantically and spatially coherent: for example, a particular watershed, governance rule, and community narrative becoming strongly coupled in the topic graph and in the underlying embeddings and memories.